mhuebert/re-view/docs/docs/re-view/getting-started.md

 ### Local state

-The `:view/state` key on a component will return a Clojure link:Atoms[atom], unique to the component.
+The `:view/state` key on a component will return a Clojure [Atoms](../explainers/atoms), unique to the component.
 When the value of this atom changes, the component will update (re-render).
 The initial value of the state atom is determined by the `:initial-state` key in the methods map, or `nil` if not present.

 ____
-If you're not sure what a Clojure atom is, check out the link:Atoms[atom explainer].
+If you're not sure what a Clojure atom is, check out the [Atoms](../explainers/atoms).
 ____

 ### Global state